PhoenixGZ/BasicProject/README.md

 in respective projects

-Currently very basic, plans to add:
+Currently a very basic project, plans to add:
--An environment file to adjust ports etc
+-An environment file to adjust ports etc(low priority) -Dockerise
--Dockerise
--Cut out bloat on frontend and make more basic/familiarise -connect frontend + backend so that we have some basic communication going on -add a simple mongodb in docker
+-Cut out bloat on frontend and make more basic/familiarise -connect frontend + backend so that we have some basic communication going on -add a simple mongo db in docker